 If you role-play a rebellious or insubordinate character, the character won’t likely last long as a member unless they change their attitude.

 6.)
 Use the proper in-character and out-of-character guild chat channels.

-Within the guild, guild chat (/g) is for in-character announcements or messages.
+Within the guild, guild chat (/g) is out-of-character.

 During large events, raid chat (/raid) will be considered in-character.